alvinlolo/Team-Banana/README.md

 There will be four stages during the development cycle of the application: research, requirements, design, and construction.
 It is not the intention of this team to have completed this cycle once during the semester, but to continue to complete it as we further iterate upon our design.

 ### Research
 Research is not limited to gathering information through passive means.
-We will be developing a number of prototypes during development, and these prototypes will provide necessary information to adjust the scope of the application and allow for further investigation of requirements.
+We will be developing a number of prototypes during development, and these prototypes will provide necessary information to adjust the scope of the application and allow for further investigation of requirements after we use them to do some test on people.

 ### Requirements
 The process of gathering requirements involves background research, context investigation and problem space definition.